unicode-org/icu/docs/userguide/design.md

 Thus, the normal mode of operation is to:

 1. Open a service with a given locale.
 2. Use the service as long as needed.
 However, do not keep opening and closing a service within a tight loop.
 3. Clone a service if it needs to be used in parallel in another thread.
 4. Close any clones that you open as well as any instances of the services that are owned.

-*These service instances may be closed in any sequence.
-The preceding steps are given as an example.*
+> :point_right: **Note**: These service instances may be closed in any sequence.
+The preceding steps are given as an example.

 #### Cloning Customization

 Typically, the services supplied with ICU cover the vast majority of usages.
 However, there are circumstances where the service needs to be customized for a new locale.
 ICU (and Java) enable you to create customized services.
-For example, you can create a RuleBasedCollator by merging the rules for French and Arabic to get a custom French-Arabic collation sequence.
+For example, you can create a `RuleBasedCollator` by merging the rules for French and Arabic to get a custom French-Arabic collation sequence.
 By merging these rules, the pointer does not point to a read-only table that is shared between threads.
 Instead, the pointer refers to a table that is specific to your particular open